AlfonsoG-dev/javaBuild/README.md

 # TODO's
 - [ ] add to the *--add* CLI command the aggregation of modules like the ones of *JavaFX*
 - [ ] implement the module aggregation for compile, run, create-jar, execution script
+- [ ] when *powershell* isn't installed use the default **cmd** option.
+- [ ] List the files that have a modified date more recent than the compiled files, to compile and build the project from the second time and further.
+- Use `lastModified()` that returns a `long` value in milliseconds or 0L if file doesn't exists or when an I/O error occurs.
+- Use `WatchService` to create a mode to compile at the same time that you change or modify the `.java` files

 ------